cacassid/bios611-project2/README.md

 (Make sure pwd is enclosed in backticks)

+Launch RStudio in your browser using port 8787 with username: rstudio and password: somepass.

 Then, to run the shiny app, go to the terminal in RStudio and run

 > PORT=8788 make parks_shiny

 If you want to run the shiny app on another port, replace 8788 above (in all places) with the appropriate port.

+Lastly, open a new tab and access the shiny app using port 8788.

 Makefile
 -----------